Definition: is commonly referred to as cardiac asthma.

-Water leaves the tiny capillary blood vessels to the lungs.
+Water leaves the tiny capillary blood vessels in the lungs.
 This hinders the absorption of oxygen and creates shortness of breath.

-Paroxysmal nocturnal dyspnea is caused by an accumulation of fluid in the lungs that enter the alveoli (air pockets), while a person sleeps.
-The alveoli are responsible for the exchange of oxygen and carbon dioxide from the blood.
+Paroxysmal nocturnal dyspnea is caused by an accumulation of fluid in the lungs that enter the alveoli (air pockets) while a person sleeps.
+The alveoli are responsible for exchanging oxygen and carbon dioxide from the blood.

 During the day, the fluid is retained in the legs.
 At night, while asleep, the body reabsorbs this fluid resulting in an increase in total blood volume and blood pressure that leads to pulmonary hypertension or edema.
-Many patients, without noticing the congestive heart failure nature of these symptoms naturally counteract these symptoms by sleeping on several pillows or sleeping while sitting.
+Many patients naturally counteract these symptoms without noticing the congestive heart failure nature of these symptoms by sleeping on several pillows or sleeping while sitting.

-One explanation for the onset of symptoms is that the left ventricle is starting to fail and is unable to keep up with the performance of a perfectly healthy right ventricle.
-Other theories according to NCBI include “decreased response capacity of the respiratory center in the brain and decreased adrenergic activity (adrenaline) in the myocardium (heart muscles) during sleep”.
+One explanation for the onset of symptoms is that the left ventricle is starting to fail and cannot keep up with the performance of a perfectly healthy right ventricle.
+Other theories, according to NCBI, include “decreased response capacity of the respiratory center in the brain and decreased adrenergic activity (adrenaline) in the myocardium (heart muscles) during sleep.”